Contractor Invoice

 Must-Have Invoice Fields and Why They Matter

-• Payment Terms: Due date, accepted payment methods, and late payment policies
+• Payment Terms: Due date, accepted payment methods, and late payment policies set clear expectations.
+I’ve found that shorter payment terms (Net 15 instead of Net 30) significantly improve payment speed.

 Legal Requirements by Industry